-Leaving a legacy FAQ’s
+Leaving a gift in your Will FAQ’s

 What is a legacy?

-A legacy is a gift of money, property or a valued possession that you leave to family, friends and the causes you hold dear.
+A legacy is a gift of money, property, or a valued possession that you leave to family, friends, and the causes you hold dear.

-When should I update my will?
+When should I update my Will?

-How can I update my will?
+How can I update my Will?

-If you wish to make major revisions to your will, you may have to ask your solicitor to do this but you can make the process easier by using our Codicil Form and adding this to your existing Will.
+If you wish to make major revisions to your Will, you may have to ask your solicitor to do this, but you can make the process easier by using our Codicil Form and adding this to your existing Will.

 How can I leave a gift to Pancreatic Cancer Action?